mini-pw/2021Z-DataVisualizationTechniques/homeworks/homework_10/kaminski_adrian/files/README.md

-In order to run this app locally download following files from https://timss2019.org/reports/download-center/
+In order to run this app locally download from https://timss2019.org/reports/download-center/ the following files:

 - 1-1_achievement-results-M4.xlsx
 - 2-1_achievement-results-S4.xlsx